Benedictine Monks of Our Lady of Refuge Monastery in California

 in order to establish Our Lady of Refuge Monastery.
 Anyone who owns some agricultural acreage suitable for this

-purpose, or would have the funds available to purchase such property, please contact Brother Joseph via the Email
+purpose, or would have the funds available to purchase such property, please contact the webmaster via the Email

 address provided below.